phani-srikar/stanford-iOS-lecture-notes/Lecture 13 - Persistance/Part 3 - File System.md

 ## FileManager

 FileManager is a very versatile class that lets you do a wide variety of file operations.
-It also has a delegate that lets you, amongst other things, restrict functionality with lots of `should...` methods.
-Finally, it is also thread-safe, as long as a given instance is used in only one thread.
+It also has a delegate that lets you, amongst other things, restrict functionality with lots of `should...` methods like `should I allow opening this file` etc. Finally, it is also thread-safe, as long as a given instance is used in only one thread.
 See [the documentation](https://developer.apple.com/documentation/foundation/filemanager) for more info.

 [Previous Note](../Lecture%2013%20-%20Persistance/Part%202%20-%20Archiving.md) | [Back To Contents](https://github.com/Firanus/stanford-iOS-lecture-notes) |  [Next Note](../Lecture%2013%20-%20Persistance/Part%204%20-%20Core%20Data.md)